 The practical surgical training activities include yearly events like:

--Gastro-intestinal surgery day, including colostoma, iliostoma and bowel suturing
+-Gastro-intestinal surgery day, including bowel suturing workshop.

--Complexe fracture management day, including external fixation workshop
+-Complexe fracture management day, including external fixation workshop.

-The society and its members are also involved in several teaching programs for medical students at several universities in the Netherlands on global health and programs to prepare interns for internships abroad.
+•provide several teaching programs for medical students at several universities in the Netherlands on global health and programs to prepare interns for internships abroad.